rudderlabs/rudder-workflow-engine/README.md

 ## Overview

-In transformer service, we are doing data transformation from customer events to destination events, and we want organize the transformation process into logically separated steps for better understanding and maintainability so we have created a workflow engine to address the following requirements.
+In [rudder-transformer](https://github.com/rudderlabs/rudder-transformer/) service, we are transforming customer events data into destination events format.
+We want to organize this transformation process into logically separated steps for better understanding and maintainability so we have created a workflow engine to address the following requirements.

 - Validation
   - Event validation